Conventional Logs v0.0.1

 A minimal log entry is composed of the following fields, and needs to be descriptive enough to determine the context related to event occurrence.

-3. The scope field represents the issuer of the log entry.
-This is useful, especially in contexts where a system may create the same log entry from multiple services.
+scopefield represents the issuer of the log entry.
+This is useful, especially in contexts where a system may create the same log entry from multiple services. - In complex systems, the

-6. The message is written in the past tense since logs are events that occurred in the past.
+messageis the core information of a log entry and describes an event in a system. - The message is written in the past tense since logs are events that occurred in the past.

-9. An error field could be part of a log entry,
+errorfield could be part of a log entry,

-and it represents an error (or exception) that causes the log entry to be reported.
+and it represents an error (or exception) that causes the log entry to be reported. - The conventional log specification encourages adding more custom fields to describe the log entry better.

-11. Sensible data, such as customer information (PII), auth token or any other secret must not be added to the entry.
+- Sensible data, such as customer information (PII), auth token or any other secret must not be added to the entry.

 Specification